charley04310/Generate-PDF-php/README.md

 ## Install Laravel

-you can install Laravel by using this command
+you can install Laravel by using this command or Clone the code Above

 ```bash
 composer require laravel/laravel